bitrogen/Quiz-Program/README.md

-# Quiz-Program
+# A Quiz Program

-A Quiz program made with pyqt5
+You can use this with a txt file.
+The words must be seperated with "="  or ":" signs.